Zoning Code for CMX-5 Districts

 Household Living is defined as “Residential occupancy of a building or any portion thereof by one or more families.
 When a household living use is rented, tenancy is arranged on a month-to-month or longer basis.
 Uses where tenancy may be arranged for a shorter period are not considered residential; they are considered a form of lodging.”

-Single Family requires a use registration permit.
+Single Family requires a variance

 Single Family is defined as “The use of a lot as a residence for one family.”

-Two-Family requires a use registration permit.
+Two-Family requires a variance

 Two Family is defined as “The use of a lot as a residence for two families with each family occupying a single dwelling unit.”